-Bookkeeping that include graphs, charts, and other visual aids make it easier to improve data precision and communication.
+Bookkeeping that includes graphs, charts, and other visual aids makes it easier to improve data precision and communication.

 Bookkeeping accounting guarantees that you have the knowledge you need to communicate with your team and make them feel like they’re a part of the firm.

 5. Evaluate Past Performance and Make Future Plans